michellejl/the2018edition/content/teaching/_index.md

 +++
 ## Upcomming Talks / Workshops:
-- **Tuesday, Feb 20, 2018: Hello World**<br />I will be presenting my first speech since joining the Toastmasters.
+- **Tuesday, Feb 27, 2018: The Story of Me**<br />I will be presenting my first speech since joining the Toastmasters.
 This is my second official meeting with them, so I am really trying to jump in.

-- **Thursday, Feb 22, 2018: Intro to Git & GitHub**<br />On Thursday I am leading a workshop on introduction to git and github at the Women Who Code Portland Open Source Study Night.
+- **(Rescheduled for Snow): Intro to Git & GitHub**<br />On Thursday I am leading a workshop on introduction to git and github at the Women Who Code Portland Open Source Study Night.

-- **March (Tentitive)**: Atomic Design and Pattern Lab<br />Hopefully leading a workshop on one of my new favorite subjects in Front End Development in March at another Women Who Code Portland Event.
+- **no date: Atomic Design and Pattern Lab**<br />Hopefully leading a workshop on one of my new favorite subjects in Front End Development in March at another Women Who Code Portland Event.
 Will update with better details when I have them.

 - **no date: Using Open Source Libraries for Animation**<br />Will be presenting a workshop on some open source libraries I have found that help you get up and running with animation quickly as part of my front end / css workshops.